OctopusDeploy/docs/src/pages/docs/platform-engineering/secret-variables.md

 ## Injecting secret values during deployment

-Octoterra formats the Terraform sensitive variable default values in such a way as they can be injected by Octopus.
+Octoterra formats the Terraform sensitive variable default values in such a way as they can be replaced by Octopus.
 If you look at the example sensitive variable resource listed in the previous section, you'll see the default value is set to `#{Secret.Value}`.

 This Octostache template can be replaced by Octopus when the Terraform module is deployed with the `Apply a Terraform template` step.
-Note that the `Octopus - Populate Octoterra Space` step templates are based on the `Apply a Terraform template` step, and is configured to replace Octostache template syntax in files matching the pattern `**/project_variable_sensitive*.tf`.
+Note that the `Octopus - Populate Octoterra Space` step templates are based on the `Apply a Terraform template` step, and are configured to replace Octostache template syntax in files matching the pattern `**/project_variable_sensitive*.tf`.

 There are, however, some special considerations that must be taken to ensure a project can inject all secret variables when deployed downstream:

-1. A dedicated environment must be used for deploying downstream projects (typically called `Sync`)
+1. A dedicated environment must be used for deploying downstream projects (this documentation and step templates assume an environment called `Sync`)
 2. All sensitive variables must have a single value
 3. All sensitive variables must be available to the `Sync` environment